earlfogel/UltraRogue/README.md

 1980s and 1990s.
 It's one of many roguelike games inspired by Dungeons and Dragons and by the original Unix game Rogue.

-I fell in love with urogue 1.0.2 in the mid-1980s.
+I fell in love with urogue in the mid-1980s.
 Later versions added more features and monsters, but the game also became more cumbersome to play.

-This new urogue feels like urogue 1.0.2, but with all the monsters from 1.0.7, along with working save/restore code.
-I also streamlined gameplay to reduce typing and to reduce the strain on aging wrists.
+This new urogue feels like the original urogue, but with more monsters, working save/restore code, some new features and a bunch of bug fixes.
+I also streamlined gameplay to reduce typing and to lessen the strain on aging wrists.

+If you have fond memories of the original urogue or other early roguelikes, then you may like this one too.

 ![Screenshot](hobgoblin.png?raw=true)